"Our marriage was a sapling graft that didn't have time to take."

 The first I heard of this gem was when a longtime friend managed to finagle me an invite to its launch party that was being held in her home.
 Funny thing is, I almost didn't go.
 It was a cold night by Vegas standards and my sweats, a cozy fire, and The Crown were all calling my name.
 Not to mention the fact that the only two people I'd know there would be my friend and her husband—whose hosting duties would mean I'd be forced to be social.
 The horror.
 With no legitimate excuse to skip it, the only way out was a lie...and to quote Eleven, "Friends don't lie."

 So I went.
 Not only was it not horrible, it was one of the best evenings I've spent in a long while.
 Tayari Jones regaled us with stories from her past, her writing process, and how this book is already changing her life.
 The more she spoke and read passages aloud, the more sure I became hers isn't the only life that will be changed.
 With this gift of book she shines a heartbreakingly beautiful light on mass incarceration, race, marriage, and social class in America—one that is desperately needed.

 This is one of those books that reminds me all over again why I love reading.
-For a time I am a mother who instead of worrying over my boy's grades and which college he'll go to, desperately hopes he just makes it through high school without going to jail; a man who despite playing by all the right rules, has everything snatched away in an instant; and the woman who loves him but maybe not quite enough.
+For a time I am a mother who instead of worrying over my boy's grades and which college he'll go to, desperately hopes he just makes it through high school alive and without going to jail; a man who despite playing by all the right rules, has everything snatched away in an instant; and the woman who loves him but maybe not quite enough.
 I'm there with Ghetto Yoda, listening to him dispense life lessons from a prison cell, and I'm standing there watching Big Roy sum up what real love looks like with some dirt and a shovel.
 This is why I read.